dmcarth/Cue/README.md

 let table = parser.tableOfContents
 // An array representing a table of contents

+let html = parser.html()
+// Transforms the parsed input into HTML.

 let names = parser.namedEntitiesDictionary
-// A dictionary of names and their occurences in the original string
+// A dictionary of names, counting their occurences in the original string
 ```

 ### Abstract Syntax Tree